LeviMSmith/CMMC-Map/README.md

 The only things strictly necessary are that the backend and frontend be served from the same origin and over https.
 See the current [nginx config files](nginx/dev/localhost.conf) for which urls need to be forewarded to which service and with which headers.

-You can use any kind of database you would like for the Django backend, but the project is currently only tested with MariaDB.
-See configuration for more details

 ## Configuration

 The compose files simplify a lot, but if you'd like the specific environment variables for each container for more complex deployments, see [below](#backend-docker)